wexlfu/The_Inferno_League/story.md

 * Adebelus 19 (Undead)
   * Noting that drakefire can warm him ever so slightly, he seeks a true dragon to grant him real warmth against his eternal chill.

-# Summary
-The Abhailah Guardians move to crush an outbreak in drake and saurian raids, but soon discover a much bigger threat in the Inferno League.
-They must move to stop these worshippers of elemental fire before the ultimate flame descends upon the lands of the dunefolk.

 # Storyline